nickwallen/botnet-dga-classifier/README.md

 #### Aspell

 Aspell provides an R interface to an English language dictionary.
-Follow these steps to install the library.
+Follow these steps to install Aspell.

 1. Install the native Aspell library for your host environment.
 For Mac, use [Homebrew](http://brew.sh) by executng `brew install aspell` in a terminal.
-For Windows, maybe this will work?  http://aspell.net/win32/
+For Windows, download and execute the full [installer](http://aspell.net/win32/).

+2. Ensure that you have the R developer tools installed.
+The next step will require building a package from source which cannot be done without these.
+(TODO: Find good, informative links on how to do this.)

-2. Then install the R package which provides an interface in R for the native libraries using the following command within an R session.
+3. Install the R package which provides an interface to the Aspell native library.
+Simply run the following command within an R session.

 ```
 install.packages("Aspell", repos = "http://www.omegahat.org/R", type = "source")